Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers

-Using the last equation, the $\omega_{g,n}$'s can be interpreted as correlation functions of a matrix model (called the Kontsevich matrix model in the present article), and thus have a combinatorial interpretation in terms of ribbon graphs.
-Therefore, the differentials defined on the C-side are also generating functions for combinatorial ribbon graphs: the problem has been turned into an enumerative geometric one (A-side). \item Then Kontsevich proved \cite{Kon92} that the matrix model could be solved with the knowledge of a single complex curve, the Airy curve.
-This can be rephrased in terms of the \emph{topological recursion}.
-Topological Recursion is a procedure developed by Chekhov, one of the authors and Orantin, first in the context of large size asymptotic expansions in random matrix theory \cite{CE06,CEO06,CE062}, and established as an independent universal theory around 2007 \cite{EO07inv}.
+The last equation allows to identify the $\omega_{g,n}$'s with correlation functions of a matrix model (called the Kontsevich matrix model in the present article), and thus have a combinatorial interpretation in terms of ribbon graphs.
+The differentials defined on the C-side are therefore also generating functions for combinatorial ribbon graphs: the problem had turned into an enumerative geometric one (A-side). \item Kontsevich then proved \cite{Kon92} that the matrix model could be solved from the knowledge of a single complex curve, the Airy curve.
+This can be rephrased in terms of the \emph{topological recursion}, a procedure developed by Chekhov, one of the authors and Orantin, initially in the context of large size asymptotic expansions in random matrix theory \cite{CE06,CEO06,CE062}.
+It was later established as an independent universal theory \cite{EO07inv}.
 From a \emph{spectral curve}

-it defines differentials $\omega_{g,n}$ (indexed by two integers $g,n$) on a complex curve.
-The $\omega_{g,n}$'s are defined recursively on $2g+n-2$ using complex geometric tools, such as residue computations.
-In this formalism, Kontsevich showed that his matrix model is solved by topological recursion (belonging to the B-side) with the Airy curve as spectral curve:
+it defines differentials $\omega_{g,n}$ (indexed by two integers $g,n$) recursively on $2g+n-2$, using complex geometric tools on a Riemann surface such as residue computations.
+Translated to this formalism, what Kontsevich showed corresponds to his matrix model being governed by topological recursion (belonging to the B-side) with the Airy curve as spectral curve:

 \item From an argument of Dijkgraaf, Verlinde and Verlinde \cite{DVV91}, the last result is equivalent to the fact that the $\omega_{g,n}$'s satisfy the Virasoro constraints of the KdV hierarchy (D-side), which allows to deduce the veracity of Witten's conjecture \cite{Witt90}.
-The Virasoro constraints encode highest-weight vector conditions for the Virasoro algebra \textbf{Vir}, namely the infinite-dimensional Lie algebra generated by elements $(L_n)_{n\in\mathbb Z}$ together with a central element acting as a scalar $\mathbf{c}\in\mathbb C$ and satisfying the commutation relations
+The Virasoro constraints encode highest-weight vector conditions for the Virasoro algebra \textbf{Vir}, namely the infinite-dimensional Lie algebra generated by elements $(L_n)_{n\in\mathbb Z}$ together with a central element acting as a scalar $\mathbf{c}\in\mathbb C$, and satisfying the commutation relations

 The Virasoro constraints then take the form $L_nZ=0$ for all $n\geq1$ together with an eigenvalue condition for the action of the zero mode $L_0$. \end{itemize} This can be summarised in the diagram: